 CHCS asks all families to establish a parent account in our RenWeb School Management System.
 Daily communications, discipline notices, and grades are sent home via RenWeb.
 Parents are responsible for keeping their child’s records current, reflecting any changes in their work or home addresses or phone numbers, or the child’s physician, health status, etc.

 We welcome parent involvement in the school.
 Parent involvement benefits not only the school but the parent and child as well.
 All parents who volunteer regularly must have a current criminal background check on file and must sign in when they come to work in the classroom.
 Usually parent volunteers will be asked to work in a classroom other than their own child’s classroom.
 If parents would like to visit or observe in their child’s classroom, they are welcome to schedule a visit through the administrator.
-We encourage all parents to participate in our Parent Teacher Fellowship.
-The PTF works on projects and fellowship activities to benefit the whole school.

 Special Event Days